CMSP Tales & KLX 300D Upgrades

 I had to remove the seat and side covers to get to the air filter and noted a KDX snorkel had to replace the KLX one on a future service and I would probably do an EJK Fuel flow convertor at that time as well.

-I am waiting for the bits to arrive as of May 10.
+I was waiting for the bits to arrive as of May 10.

 I also put in an NGK Iridium spark plug instead of the standard CR8E one and that has made it run better, but I did not have a tool for the plug gap.
 I suspect it could run better at .7 than out the box which is .8.

-I will also do a Delkevic exhaust upgrade on it soon with the new EJK EFI flow computer at some point.
+I also intended to do a Delkevic exhaust upgrade on it with the new EJK EFI flow computer but I sold it before that came about.

 On Thursday evening I hired that Yamaha scooter from the Scooter guy for a practice run for my DMV M1 riding test and boy am I glad I spent $100 on his Yamaha Vino rental before I did this test!